 Children are encouraged, from an early age, to become independent readers in order to support learning in other subjects.
 We aim to develop children’s reading skills through daily reading and a wide range of books and resources within school, including the Oxford Reading Tree scheme.
-Parents are actively encouraged to support their child by reading with them each day.
+We take part in Buster's Book Club each week which promotes reading at home.
+Therefore, parents and carers are actively encouraged to support their child by reading with them each day.

 Handwriting is taught throughout the school to develop and support independent, joined writing.
-To support those for whom writing may be a struggle there are small group interventions and touch typing classes.
+To support those for whom writing may be a struggle, there are small group interventions.
 Children are expected to take pride in their work and therefore we promote a high standard of presentation.

 Opportunities for drama and discussion are included to further enhance language development.
 We aim to develop children’s speaking and listening skills to help support their development into being able to participate fully as a member of society.

 We believe that the more children read and become engaged in reading and drama the better their writing and confidence will be.
 We want to encourage creative, thoughtful and engaging writers and aim to enable all children to be able to express themselves through their writing, and become confident, avid readers.